Skip to main content

 Composite SLO

-In the Composite tab, you can inspect the Reliability Burn Down and Error Budget Burn Rate charts.
+You can inspect the Reliability Burn Down and Error Budget Burn Rate charts in the composite tab.

 Image 3: Composite SLO details view

-In the Objectives tab, you can see a list of all underlying Objectives with their data (the SLI chart and Reliability Burn Down chart).
-This allows you to see how each of them contributes to burning the Composite SLO’s error budget.
+In the Objectives tab, you can see a list of all underlying objectives with their data (the SLI chart and reliability burn down chart).
+This lets you see how each contributes to burning the composite SLO’s error budget.

 Image 4: Composite SLO Objectives tab